Advance in Criminal Justice

 Criminal justice, on the other hand, hones in on the practical applications.
 Criminal justice takes the "why" from criminology and explores the real-life responses to it.
 This may include any number of complex areas, such as local and federal policies, law enforcement, incarceration, rehabilitation and more.

-There are a broad range of criminal justice careers, including police officers, investigators and detectives.2
+There is a broad range of criminal justice careers, including police officers, investigators and detectives.2

 Our online MS in Criminal Justice explores concepts relevant to both criminal justice and criminology careers – helping prepare you for the role you want.

 Yes and no. There are, in fact, professionals responsible for creating criminal profiles.
-However, these jobs are typically called "criminal investigative analysts," not "criminal profiler."
+However, these jobs are typically called "criminal investigative analysts," not "criminal profilers."

 Criminal investigative analysts use data to identify likely characteristics of a suspect in a crime.
-Several resources are used to compile these criminal profiles, such as the testimonies of witnesses or victims as well as forensic crime scene evidence.
+Several resources are used to compile these criminal profiles, such as the testimonies of witnesses or victims and forensic crime scene evidence.

 According to Indeed, most criminal investigative analysts are employed by the FBI in the Behavioral Analysis Unit (BAU) and work in the National Center for the Analysis of Violent Crime (NCAVC) in Quantico, VA.3 Some analysts may also work for the Bureau of Tobacco and Firearms to identify arsonists and bombers.3